Museum of Nature - Mineralogy

 Dear visitors of the Museum of Nature Hamburg,

-Groups of 7 or more people must still register in advance by phone or e-mail.
+Groups of 7 or more people must still pre-register by phone or email.
+Guided tours can be booked under: www.museumsdienst-hamburg.de

-On 500 m² exhibition space, the Museum of Nature - Mineralogy shows a selection of 1,500 exhibits on two levels.
+On 500 m² exhibition space, the Museum of Nature - Mineralogy of the LIB Hamburg site shows a selection of 1,500 exhibits over two levels.
 Well-known minerals such as gold, silver or diamonds can be seen as well as a 424 kg thick iron meteorite and one of the largest antimonite crystal groups in the world.

 The tour invites you to marvel at the variety and beauty of rubies, topazes, emeralds and other minerals.
-But it also imparts knowledge about their significance, discovery and use in everyday life.
+It also provides knowledge about their significance, discovery and use in everyday life.

-Extraterrestrial ambassadors such as meteorites from Mars and the moon tell stories about the origin of our solar system.
+Extraterrestrial ambassadors such as meteorites from Mars and the moon tell stories of the formation of our solar system.
 Earthly minerals provide us with information about the development of our planet.
 Rocks that were once pushed from Scandinavia to northern Germany by ice-age glaciers bear witness to the climate of an extremely cold period.